cgmcghee1/MEMM-POS-Tagger/README.md

 # MEMM-POS-Tagger

-This is a POS tagger based on a Maximum Entropy Markov Model.
+This is an attempt at a POS tagger based on a Maximum Entropy Markov Model.
 The functions file contains some key functions for feature extraction and regression.
 Usage would be the following:

 <p> >>> import MEMM </p>
 <p> >>> a = MEMM.Model().train() </p>